UnlyEd/next-right-now/index.md

 ## Want more?

-- Having questions?
+- Have questions?
 Check out the [FAQ](./faq)!
 Open a github issue if you don't find your answer.
 - Check out our [roadmap](./roadmap) to see what we plan to release next!
-- Check out our [terminology](./reference/terminology) to make sure you understand correctly all acronyms used :wink:
+- Check out our [terminology](./reference/terminology) to make sure you correctly understand all the acronyms we used :wink: